olaganiyu94/rockPaperScissors/README.md

 - CSS - To create a nice, standout front-end and to give a great user experience.
 - JavaScript - To enhance web development and create dynamic and interactive user interfaces.

+# User Interaction
+- Responsive Design: Test the game's responsiveness on various devices and screen sizes to ensure a consistent and visually appealing layout.
+- Game Replay: Users can restart the game by clicking on the "Replay" button, resetting the score and allowing them to play again.

 # Validator testing

 - HTML No errors were returned when passing through the official